A collection of television and film associations

 Description

-This is a collection of people and media (TV shows and films), and associations between them, e.g. Kristen Schaal was an actor in Last Man on Earth.
+This is a collection of people and media (TV shows and films), and associations between them, e.g. Amy Schumer was an actor in Only Murders in the Building.

 You can look at lists of people and see their associations with media; and you can look at lists of media and see their associations with people.

 You could start with a person, for example.
-Tony Hale; or you could start with film or TV show, for example.
-Shrill.
-Then, just follow the links.
+Jennifer Garner; or you could start with film or TV show, for example.
+Veronica Mars.
+Then, follow the links.

-If you refresh the page, you will see a new example and suggestions above.
+If you refresh this page, you will see a new example and suggestions above.

 Background